mdi-group/gp-net/README.md

                         Maximum iterations for optimising GP hyperparameters.
                         For k-fold cross-validation, two inputs are required - one for training per fold and the other for training using train-test split.
-For active learning and no k-fold cross-validation, a single input is required.
-                        [default: 0 0 i.e no MEGNet and GP training]
+For active learning and train- test split, a single input is required. [default: 0 i.e no GP training]

 ```